jverzani/SpecialPolynomials.jl/docs/src/examples.md

 ```

 !!! note
-    For a broader and more robust implementation, the [FastGaussQuadrature](https://github.com/JuliaApproximation/FastGaussQuadrature.jl) package provides `O(n)` algorithms for many families.
+    For a broader and more robust implementation, the [FastGaussQuadrature](https://github.com/JuliaApproximation/FastGaussQuadrature.jl) package provides `O(n)` algorithms for many classic orthogonal polynomial types.

 ## Fitting